AdobeDocs/campaign-classic.en/help/installation/using/connecting-through-ldap.md

 topic-tags: additional-configurations
 exl-id: 0533cd50-3aa4-4160-9152-e916e149e77f
 ---
-# Connecting through LDAP{#connecting-through-ldap}
+# Connecting through LDAP {#connecting-through-ldap}

 ## Configuring Campaign and LDAP {#configuring-campaign-and-ldap}

 >[!NOTE]
 >
->The LDAP configuration is only possible for on-premise or hybrid installations.
+>* The LDAP configuration is only possible for on-premise or hybrid installations.
+>
+>* Make sure that your system and your openssl versions are compatible with Campaign in the [Compatibility matrix](../../rn/using/compatibility-matrix.md).
+Outdated versions can impact your LDAP authentication.
+>

-The LDAP configuration is carried out in the deployment wizard.
+The LDAP configuration is carried out in the deployment assistant.
 The **[!UICONTROL LDAP integration]** option must be selected during the first configuration step.
-Refer to [Deployment wizard](../../installation/using/deploying-an-instance.md#deployment-wizard).
+Refer to [Deployment assistant](../../installation/using/deploying-an-instance.md#deployment-assistant).

 The window lets you configure the identification of Adobe Campaign users via the specified LDAP directory.